dadooda/irb_hacks/README.md

     irb> a
     Snippets are persistent!

-Just in case, snippet history file is called `.irb_snippet_history` in your `$HOME`.
+Just in case, snippet history file is called `~/.irb_snippet_history` by default.

 Snippets maintain **their own** Readline history.
 When you press [Up] and [Down] keys in `ae`, you browse the previously used snippets, not just your previous IRB input.
-Don't retype the snippet you used yesterday -- press [Up] a couple times and you'll see it.
+So don't retype the snippet you used yesterday -- press [Up] a few times and you'll see it.

     irb> ae
     (snippet)>> puts "snippet one"